WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Please look at How to Apply for now details.

-Suggested start and end dates are from the 13th November 2023 to 23rd February 2024.
+Suggested start and end dates are from the 13th November 2023 to 23rd February 2024 for Engineering and IT students (24 hours per week).

 ## How to Apply